By Raphael Beretta, Sabrina Sucato, and Kait Waterman

 There’s nothing like autumn in the Hudson Valley.
 As the leaves begin to change from crisp greens to vibrant yellows, oranges, and reds, the destination becomes a leaf-peeping hub for visitors both in the region and beyond.
-With everything from fall hikes and picturesque day trips to seasonal beer and Oktoberfest celebrations, the abundance of activities along the Hudson River make the region a figurative one-stop shop for seasonal explorations.
+With everything from fall hikes and picturesque day trips to seasonal beer and Oktoberfest celebrations, the abundance of activities along the Hudson River makes the region a figurative one-stop shop for seasonal explorations.

 With peak fall foliage season officially underway, we rounded up some of the top local Airbnb rentals for dreamy autumnal escapes in the Hudson Valley.